teddyking/docs-tap/getting-started.md

 ### <a id='services-journey-use-case-2'></a> **Usecase2: Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster (GA).**

-The first usecase demonstrates the binding of a sample application workload to a RabbitMQ Cluster running in the same namespace.
-Here we will look at binding to an application workload running in a different namespace.
+The first usecase demonstrates the binding of a sample application workload to a service instance that is running in the same namespace.
+Here we will look at binding to a service instance that is running in a different namespace.
+This is likely to be a common scenario as it allows for separation of concerns between those users working with application workloads, and those who are responsible for service instances.

-### Step1: Deploy a workload app
-- Same as Step1 in Usecase1.

-### Step2: Create a service instance
+### Step1: Create a service instance in the service-instances namespace
-- This step is very similar to the first usecase, here we create the service instance in a different namespace (Ex: `service-instances` namespace)
+- This step is very similar to the first usecase, but here we create the service instance in a different namespace (e.g. the `service-instances` namespace)
   ```yaml
   # example-rabbitmq-cluster-service-instance.yaml
   ---